 The College of Architecture, Planning & Design marries a beautiful historic space with modern classrooms, studios, and educational necessities.

-Seaton Hall dates from the early 20th century, while Regnier Hall, which houses many of the College of Architecture, Planning & Design’s offices and classrooms, was added as part of the revitalization project and opened in the fall of 2017.
+Seaton Hall dates back to the early 20th century, while Regnier Hall, which houses many of the College of Architecture, Planning & Design’s offices and classrooms, was added as part of the revitalization project and opened in the fall of 2017.
 The new building now boasts over 194,000 square feet, secure exhibit/gallery spaces, an energy-efficient design and 21st century production facilities to foster creativity and innovation.
-The history of these beautiful limestone buildings in the center of the Kansas State University Manhattan campus is a daily reminder of our land-grant presence for our students and faculty, while also inspiring ideas for the future.
+The history of these beautiful limestone buildings in the center of the Manhattan campus is a daily reminder of our land-grant presence for our students and faculty, while also inspiring ideas for the future.

 Seaton Hall and Regnier Hall are the home of all of APDesign’s studios, labs and workshops.

 Studio is the place where our students learn and perfect their skills like drawing and model-making.
 The studio culture also helps students to understand the value and organization of space in preparation for sharing design ideas.
 The interdisciplinary design studio layouts allow for collaboration and peer-to-peer learning.
+Workstations and pin-up spaces provide an environment conducive for working on project designs and building models.

 Shops & Labs

 Stemming from the studio culture, several collaborative spaces were added throughout the building.
 On the ground floor, home of the former Seaton Court, is the 300-seat Regnier Forum and the Atrium.
 The Forum has hosted lectures, design competitions, presentations, classes and even movie screenings.
 The Atrium offers an adaptable space to cater to various College events.
 Nestled in the curve of the building, the William T. Kemper Foundation Amphitheater provides an outdoor space to hold large gatherings and a unique setting for teaching.
-Checkered through the building are “porches,” which offer areas for studio critiques and project displays.
+Checkered throughout the building are “porches,” which offer areas for studio critiques and project displays.